 The Kavli Nanoscience Institute established the KNI Laboratory Resident Expert program in Fall 2019.
-Designed to leverage the deep knowledge of its exceptional lab members, the Resident Expert (RE) program recognizes top users in five critical areas of the KNI Laboratory: Lithography, Microscopy, Deposition, Etching, and Wet Chemistry.
+Designed to leverage the breadth of knowledge from its exceptional lab members, the Resident Expert (RE) program recognizes top users in five critical areas of the KNI Laboratory: Lithography, Microscopy, Deposition, Etching, and Wet Chemistry/Optical Photolithograpy.

 Over a six-month period, Resident Experts work alongside technical staff to identify and create useful educational resources that will benefit current and future lab members of the KNI.
 These resources, e.g. process recipes and procedures, will be compiled into libraries of standardized materials to help minimize exhaustive duplicative efforts across the Lab.
 Moreover, REs are given a unique platform to contribute thoughtful ideas as to how the KNI Laboratory can evolve to better serve its community.

-The first cohort of the Kavli Nanoscience Institute Laboratory Resident Experts is introduced below.
-We are very excited to work with, and learn from, each of these remarkable individuals!
+The current cohort of the Kavli Nanoscience Institute Laboratory Resident Experts is introduced below.

-Jash Banker is the current KNI Lab Resident Expert in Lithography.
-Jash is a fifth-year graduate student in Professor Oskar Painter’s group in the department of Applied Physics.
+Steven Wood is the current KNI Lab Resident Expert in Lithography.
+Steven is a second-year graduate student in Professor Oskar Painter’s group in the department of Applied Physics.
 His research interests lie broadly in the area of hybrid quantum devices.
 He is working on combining superconducting circuits with opto-mechanical crystals to create a high efficiency quantum transducer.
 The goal is to create a device that would convert microwave signals from superconducting qubits into optical photons that could then be used to transmit quantum information over long distances.

-Jash has been a lab member of the KNI over the past three years and has gained expertise in electron beam lithography.
+Steven started his KNI lab membership as a summer undergraduate research fellow before beginning his PhD at Caltech.
+During his first summer he worked on developing helium ion lithography using the Orion Nanofab GFIS microscope.
+Since his first summer Steven has used a variety of tools in the KNI and gained special expertise in electron beam lithography.
 During the fabrication of his devices, he uses the EBPG to write small features and execute multiple beam writes that are aligned within ~50 nm of each other.
 As a result, he is interested in optimizing the fracturing of small curved features as well as optimizing alignment and minimizing drift on the EBPGs.
 As part of this program, he hopes to share any tips and tricks he’s learned with the KNI community.